News of some of these overhauls is

 Current status: construction in progress - latest news

 This is our project to reconstruct a Brighton H2 Atlantic based on SR/BR period "Beachy Head".
-It is based around a suitable boiler which was obtained some years ago, and the project is now moving ahead rapidly, with a building constructed to accommodate the components, the frames cut, wheels cast, cylinders and valves fabricated and fitted, and the tender chassis also nearly complete.
+It is based around a suitable boiler which was obtained some years ago, and the project is now moving ahead rapidly, with a building constructed to accommodate the components, the frames cut, wheels cast, cylinders and valves fabricated and fitted, motion made and fitted, such that the rolling chassis is nearly complete, as is the tender chassis.
 Various other original H2 components have been given to the project, including the locomotive's original regulator handle, and a class identification plate.

 The photo shows Brighton Atlantic No.32424 "Beachy Head" at Horsted Keynes with the Locomotive Club of Great Britain "Southern Counties Limited", 24th February 1957.

 Current status: overhaul and conversion in progress - latest news

 The photo by Tony Sullivan shows the loco's frames welded to the new rear section in the Bluebell's workshops in December 2011, and thus 84030 can now be said to exist.

 The 2MT locomotives were built for light branch-line work.
 The tender engines, as this loco was originally, were almost unknown even as visitors to the South, whereas the 2MT tanks were used extensively on the Southern Region.
 Thus, when this loco was rescued from Barry scrapyard without a suitable tender being available, the decision was taken to restore the locomotive in the tank-engine form, of which there are no surviving examples.
 The last 2MT tank having been numbered 84029, this locomotive takes the next number in the sequence.

 The loco will be very useful on the Bluebell, since it will be capable of hauling all but our very heaviest trains.
 The project is making good progress, and news reports are available here.